KeithFarrugia/Series-2/series2/ReadMe.md

 | `Conf.rsc` | The main Configuration module.
 It defines project paths (rootPath), output file locations (clonesJson, linesJson), and Rascal data types used across the project. |
 | `Main.rsc` | The project's Entry Point module. |

+The benchmark project and frontend visualisations are also found here, inside `benchmark-project` and `frontend`.

 ## Running the Project

 The project is designed to be executed directly within the Rascal Terminal.